LuNi HomeJapanTokyoUeno Zoo

 Q: What animals can you see at Ueno Zoo?

-A: Ueno Zoo is famous for its giant pandas, but families can also see elephants, tigers, gorillas, polar bears, capybaras, and native Japanese species like cranes and tanuki.
+A: Ueno Zoo was famous for its giant pandas, but families can also see elephants, tigers, gorillas, polar bears, capybaras, and native Japanese species like cranes and tanuki.
 The wide variety makes it one of Tokyo’s most exciting animal parks.

 Q: Is Ueno Zoo stroller-friendly?